top of page

 Bio:

-The great architect, Allison Dvorak, AIA, is an architect in Sioux Falls, SD and active member of AIA South Dakota, currently serving as 2020-21 President Elect.
-She received her M.Arch from NDSU in Fargo, ND and continues to develop her thesis by advocating
+Allison Dvorak, AIA, an architect in Sioux Falls, SD and active member of AIA South Dakota, serving as the 2022-23 President.
+She received her M.Arch from NDSU in Fargo, ND and has continues to build upon her design research to leverage "other-focused" design principles to provide dignified and inclusive design for all.
+She leads community development through meaningful design engagement and advocates for the value of architecture through local, national and international speaking engagements.

 How did you first learn about architecture and when did you decide that built environment profession was an area of interest for you?